BY: Dr. Jody Levine, Venus Dermatologist

 Making small changes can have a big impact on the amount and frequency of skin irritation symptoms you experience.
 For the best foundation, I recommend choosing a high-quality razor designed to address some causes of women’s skin irritation from shaving and I also recommend switching the razor blade regularly.
 For patients experiencing skin irritation due to shaving, 76% of US dermatologists surveyed by Gillette Venus would recommend choosing a razor with features more suitable for sensitive skin.

 Venus’ new Embrace Sensitive razor is specifically designed to help reduce irritation by bringing together Venus’ best blade technology, effective lubrication and a design specifically geared to a woman’s curves.
-The Embrace Sensitive razor is a perfect match for sensitive skin with 5-blades, a protective ribbon of moisture and a touch of aloe for glide.
+The Venus Embrace Sensitive razor is a perfect match for sensitive skin with 5-blades, a protective Ribbon of Moisture™ and a touch of aloe for glide.
 This combination is designed specifically to reveal beautiful skin, even on sensitive skin.

 Your skin is your largest organ.
 It’s exposed to the elements all day long and in different ways during the seasons.
 For women, smooth skin can be a source of pride, a glowing symbol of youth or health and it can be a beautiful sign of femininity.
 Taking care and protecting your skin, including all the parts you shave, is important not just for your appearance, but for your overall wellness.